Assisted Living: Expectations vs Reality

 What can you expect in an assisted living community?

-- Regular meals served in a common dining area, for residents who don’t opt for apartment-style living.
+- Regular meals in a common dining area (unless you have apartment-style living)

 - Housekeeping services